2010 Polsat Warsaw Open

 The 2010 Polsat Warsaw Open was a women's tennis tournament played on outdoor clay courts.
-It was the 14th edition of the Warsaw Tournament, and was part of the Premier-level tournaments of the 2010 WTA Tour.
-It took place at the Legia Tennis Centre in Warsaw, Poland, from May 17–23, 2009.
-Alexandra Dulgheru won the singles title.
+It was the 14th edition of the Warsaw Open, and was part of the Premier-level tournaments of the 2010 WTA Tour.
+It took place at the Legia Tennis Centre in Warsaw, Poland, from 17 May until 23 May 2009.
+Unseeded Alexandra Dulgheru won the singles title.